 Clear Bag Policy and One-Time Exceptions

 For those in attendance, please note that university’s clear bag policy will be enforced.
-However, to help with the heat, the standard prohibition of outside food and drink will be waived.
+However, to help with the cold, the standard prohibition of outside food and drink will be waived.
 You may bring your own drink containers, but no glass containers.
-In case of rain and to help with the sun, umbrellas will be allowed.
+In case of rain and to help with the weather, umbrellas/ponchos and blankets will be allowed.

 After remarks from the Chancellor, Provost and our student speaker, graduates will walk to the stage.

 Marshalls assisting with the flow of graduates will let your row know when it is time to stand and move forward.
 Please keep physical distancing by standing next to the chairs as you advance.
 Move one chair or row at a time until reaching the Red Wolf spacing dots near the stage.
 Please wear your mask until you reach one of the two ready spots on stage.
 You may remove your mask as you walk across the stage to receive your diploma cover and your class challenge coin.
 You may also remove your mask for photos afterwards.

 You will receive two cards when you pick up your cap and gown from the bookstore.
 Please bring these cards with you to the commencement ceremony.
 It is important that you have these for the announcer and photographer.
 Please consider these cards as part of your “regalia” and come to the ceremony with them.

 For your safety, picking up your diploma/certificate is not an option for this term, so please submit your mailing address using this link.
 Diplomas will be mailed only to graduates who complete the online form.
 Diplomas can be mailed to a Jonesboro address.

 Diplomas will not be distributed to students who have an account balance.